 NETFLIX REVIEW | ‘HE’S ALL THAT’: FUN, MORE MODERN ROMANCE OF THE CULT CLASSIC

 This is one of those films that, like anything, simply won’t be for everyone because of the subject.
 It’s a little bit crude in places, but underneath there’s a good heart because of the characters.
 Natalie, Joanne, Harmony, Mona and gang are fun if a little rough around the edges characters.
 Of course, Shelley is equally so though the one thing I didn’t remember is that she’s actually quite ditzy.
 For some reason I thought it was all an act.
 She is smart when she applies herself, but she chooses not to.
 I just didn’t realize that she isn’t hiding actual smarts beneath the silly (because she thought she had to).
 Colin Hanks also co-stars in a cute kind of supporting actor role.

 Those of us who like something like Pitch Perfect won’t mind The House Bunny.
 It’s got a good heart under the crude and makes it more fun to know that movie trivia says there’s some ab-libbing (like Faris’ monster voice) which makes the reactions more real.
 The film is just a fun time without the complications of asking us to dissect its intelligence.

-You can find The House Bunny (2008) digitally on Amazon Video; at publication it’s with IMDbTV.
+You can find The House Bunny (2008), at publication, with Freevee.

 PINTEREST PIN – SAVE & SHARE